JuliaDynamics/LightSumTypes.jl/README.md

  Memory estimate: 8.00 MiB, allocs estimate: 200003.
 ```

-In this micro-benchmark, using `@sumtype` is more than 2 times faster and 3 times more
+In this micro-benchmark, using `@sumtype` is more than 2 times faster and 3 times
 memory efficient than `Union` types!

 <sub>*These benchmarks have been run on Julia 1.11*</sub>